[QODBC-Desktop] QODBC query very slow in MS Access

 Optimizer Relative Solution

-Please see the link below for more about QODBC optimizer:
+Please see the link below for more about the QODBC optimizer:

 And re-configure the optimizer setup is also suggested.
 See also: How to switch OFF or RESET the QODBC Optimizer to reset the optimizer as a try.